UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: UNIONS-VLASS Radio Galaxy Catalog

 \apjsa{Choosing an angular separation of $\Delta\theta=\sqrt{(\Delta\alpha\cos\delta)^2+(\Delta\delta)^2}\leq1.5\arcsec$ as the search radius, our cross-match between the UNIONS and VLASS Epoch 2 catalogs immediately yields 164,169 optical counterparts of radio sources.} This search radius represents a trade-off between the completeness of the catalog and a statistical exclusion of optical sources coincidentally associated with radio sources, which is described in \S\,\ref{subsec:completeness}.

-To further make a clean radio galaxy catalog, we first eliminate optical sources without valid photometry in $r-$band since the UNIONS $\mathtt{GAaP}$ catalog is constructed upon the successful CFHT $r-$band detections.
+To further make a clean radio galaxy catalog, we first eliminate optical sources without valid photometry in $r$-band since the UNIONS $\mathtt{GAaP}$ catalog is constructed upon the successful CFHT $r$-band detections.
 This reduces the number of optical sources to 157,346.
 Out of these sources, there are 135,671 UNIONS sources uniquely associated with VLASS sources, and they are flagged with $\mathtt{0}$ in the column $\mathtt{flag\_multi\_opt}$.

-If the radio source has more than one optical counterpart, we always choose the nearest one as the real match.
-This yields 10,541 radio sources that have multiple optical sources within a search radius of $1.5\arcsec$, and they are flagged with $\mathtt{1}$ in the column $\mathtt{flag\_multi\_opt}$. \apjsa{Because of the general trend of being compact for our UNIONS-VLASS RGs (see \S\,\ref{sec: radio source counts} and \S\,\ref{subsubsec:radio color-color}), this nearest match method could be valid in most cases, as jets and jet-induced shocks have not traveled far away from the host galaxy.
-However, it should be noted that this does not fully rule out optical counterparts by chance overlaps.
-Especially in cases where the RGs have developed jet-lobe structures that can result in large offsets between radio-emitting regions and host galaxies.
-Consequently, the centroid of the radio emission captured by VLASS may be the radio hotspot and appears to be closer to another galaxy (up to approximately $4\%$ based on $\sim1,500$ \textit{Euclid}-VLASS RGs; Zhong et al. in prep.).} These multiple optical counterparts are also considered merging or interacting galaxy candidates, and they will be investigated in detail in future work.
+If a radio source has multiple optical counterpart candidates, we select the nearest one as the most likely true match.
+This yields 10,541 radio sources with multiple optical counterparts within a search radius of $1.5\arcsec$, which are flagged with a value of $\mathtt{1}$ in the column $\mathtt{flag\_multi\_opt}$.
+These multiple optical counterparts are also considered merging or interacting galaxy candidates, and they will be investigated in detail in future work. \apjsa{Given the general compactness of our UNIONS-VLASS RGs (see \S\,\ref{sec: radio source counts} and \S\,\ref{subsubsec:radio color-color}), this nearest match method is expected to be valid in most cases, as jets and jet-induced shocks have not propagated far from their host galaxies.
+However, this methodology does not fully rule out coincidental associations with unrelated optical counterparts, particularly in cases where RGs have developed jet-lobe structures that can lead to large offsets between radio-emitting regions and host galaxies.
+As a result, the centroid of the radio emission captured by VLASS may be the radio hotspot and appears to be closer to an unassociated galaxy (up to approximately $6\%$ based on $\sim1,000$ \textit{Euclid}-VLASS RGs; Zhong et al. in prep.).}

 The results of the cross-match are summarized in Table~\ref{tab: cross-match}.
 Our angular separation-based cross-match generated 146,212 VLASS radio sources matched to UNIONS optical counterparts.
 Defining the fraction of matched VLASS sources in the area that overlaps with the UNIONS as the fraction of matches $(\tnr{f}{matches})$, the corresponding value is 0.594, which is the maximum to be considered.
 By virtue of the higher sensitivity and wide sky coverage provided by the UNIONS, this rate is higher than those in the previous studies cross-matching FIRST with SDSS ($\sim30\%$; \citealt{ivezic_optical_2002,helfand_last_2015}).
 This fraction of matches also exceeds the cross-matching FIRST with Subaru HSC ($\sim47\%$; \citealt{yamashita_wide_2018}), even HSC optical number counts share a similar trend as the UNIONS (see \ref{subsec: optical source counts} for further discussions).
 This could be explained by a combination of several factors, including a higher sensitivity of VLASS over FIRST and a larger search radius ($1.5\arcsec$) of UNIONS-VLASS than $1\arcsec$ of HSC-FIRST.